blackbaud-community/developer.blackbaud.com-bbis/README.md

 When serving locally, be certain to pass in the <code>--baseurl</code> flag, followed by an empy string <code>''</code>.
 For example, I typically run the following:

-<pre>jekyll serve --watch --baseurl ''</pre>
+<pre>jekyll serve --baseurl ''</pre>

-<code>--watch</code> allows the server to automatically refresh when a change is detected in your source.
+### Deployment

+At present time, we deploy by uploading the contents of the _site directory directly to developer.blackbaud.com/bbis.
+Please be aware this configuration may change the future.
+For example, with some project restructuring and DNS changes, we could utilize gh-pages free hosting for all our documentation.